Can I Get a Referral to a Cardiologist?

 Prepare a list of your symptoms

 Write down your medical history as you remember it and your family history of heart disease and stroke, if applicable.
 Consult with a list of common symptoms of heart disease and see if any match.
-Warning: if you experience emergency symptoms of heart disease or stroke, go to your local emergency room.

 Register with WalkInVirtualClinics online system